-Dear Philip E. Agre is a series of letters to Phil Agre, a scholar and professor in information sciences.
+Dear Philip E. Agre is a correspondence project in the form of three letters to Phil Agre, a scholar and professor in information sciences.
 He was reported missing by his former employer UCLA in October 2009, and found and deemed safe in January 2010 by LA's Sheriff's department.
 He requested to be left alone, and disappeared again.
 A few colleagues who feared for his mental and physical health teamed up to search for him.
 They updated those interested through Twitter, Facebook, and a blog.
 Countless people expressed their concern by posting messages on the very networks he chose to abandon.
 After searching for him for over a year, a member of the group was able to talk to him in person in February 2011.
 Mr. Agre again expressed the desire to be left alone, to remain "offline."